Xyvir/iex.run/.github/readme.md

 It works by way of a polyglot 404.HTML page / Powershell script, alongside an optionally-downloaded helper 'stub script launcher' to reduce keystrokes even further (after the first initial invocation on an endpoint.)

+To keep keystrokes down it, uses simple matching so you don't need to provide the full script name as it appears in Github.

 ## Test it now by visiting the 'Magic URL' below, and then follow the instructions to play a little game.
 https://iex.run/3kbrl